 The fall of PASPA in May 2018 was another milestone in FanDuel's journey.
 The move laid the groundwork for FanDuel's foray into sports betting.
 FanDuel sold the majority of its stakes to Paddy Power Betfair less than a month after PASPA’s annulment.

 FanDuel sportsbook debuted in NJ on September 1, 2018, right after securing a license from the NJDGE, the state’s regulator.
 As legalized betting spread across the country, FanDuel expanded into other markets.

 It’s currently live in at least over a dozen states, trailing only BetMGM and DraftKings in terms of availability (as of the time of this writing).
-FanDuel operates in Pennsylvania, Michigan, Colorado, Illinois, Virginia, Arizona, and New York, to name a few jurisdictions.
+FanDuel operates in Pennsylvania, Michigan, Ohio, Colorado, Illinois, Virginia, Arizona, and New York, to name a few jurisdictions.

 States Where FanDuel Operates